dev-academy-phase4/cs/README.md

  - The C# language
  - Unit testing with xUnit
+ - Web development with ASP.NET MVC
  - Databases and the Entity Framework ORM
- - Web development with ASP.NET MVC
  - API provision with ASP.NET Web API

+The expectation is that because you have graduated from EDA, you should now have a good understanding about how to go about learning new technologies.
+You know better than anyone what works best for you.
+Don't feel confined to the resources we reference here.
+You're in charge of your learning; we're just here to help however we can.

+Have fun!

 ## Requirements